Lasers beat Freedoms to win 1st World Team Tennis title

 Women’s MVP Taylor Townsend had given Philadelphia a 15-14 lead with a 5-2 win over Springfield’s Vania King heading into the final match.

-Springfield had lost its first five appearances in the finals, and was 0-3 against Philadelphia this season.
+Springfield had lost in five finals over 23 years and was 0-3 against Philadelphia this season.

 Kecmanovic, who teamed with Marcelo Demoliner to beat Kevin King and Fabrice Martin 5-3 in men’s doubles to open the day, was named finals MVP.
 He trailed 3-1 in the final match before rallying for the win.

-Vania King and Abigail Spears then beat Townsend and Raquel Atawa 5-2 in wonmen;s doubles to extend the Lasers’ lead to 10-5.
+Vania King and Abigail Spears beat Townsend and Raquel Atawa 5-2 in women’s doubles to extend the Lasers’ lead to 10-5.
 Martin and Townsend beat Demoliner and Spears 5-2 in mixed doubles to pull the Freedoms within two.